Sexism: History

+Pre-agricultural world

+Evidence is lacking to support the idea that many pre-agricultural societies afforded women a higher status than women today, however, historians are reasonably sure that women had roughly equal social power to men in many such societies.

-Ancient world
+Ancient civilizations

+After the adoption of agriculture and sedentary cultures, the concept that one gender was inferior to the other was established; most often this was imposed upon women and girls.

 The status of women in ancient Egypt depended on their fathers or husbands, but they had property rights and could attend court, including as plaintiffs.
-Women of the Anglo-Saxon era were commonly afforded equal status.
-Evidence, however, is lacking to support the idea that many pre-agricultural societies afforded women a higher status than women today.
-After the adoption of agriculture and sedentary cultures, the concept that one gender was inferior to the other was established; most often this was imposed upon women and girls.
-Examples of unequal treatment of women in the ancient world include written laws preventing women from participating in the political process; women in ancient Rome could not vote or hold political office.
+Examples of unequal treatment of women in the ancient world include written laws preventing women from participating in the political process; for instance, women in ancient Rome could not vote or hold political office.
 Another example is scholarly texts that indoctrinate children in female inferiority; women in ancient China were taught the Confucian principles that a woman should obey her father in childhood, husband in marriage, and son in widowhood.
+On the other hand, women of the Anglo-Saxon era were commonly afforded equal status.